 The join condition yields this error message, because the temporary table was created in the default server collation, not the database's collation:

-In a contained database in Denali, temporary objects are created with the database collation.
+In a contained database, temporary objects are created with the database collation.
 So if you make the database in the above sample contained and re-run the code, it will work just fine.

 Of course this doesn't solve all of the issues… you can still have conflicts if you join your #temp tables to objects in databases with different collations.
-And I do not mean to trivialize collation issues, I just don't have a lot of exposure to the problems, so if you are in a collation-sensitive environment, you will want to spend some more time investigating whether this creates more problems than it solves.
-But if your T-SQL code is truly contained to the database and collation issues are minor, most of this should make moving the database to a new instance easier.
+And I do not mean to trivialize collation issues, but if you are in a collation-sensitive environment, you will want to spend some more time investigating whether this creates more problems than it solves.
+If your T-SQL code is truly contained to the database and collation issues are minor, most of this should make moving the database to a new instance easier.

 Discovering threats to database portability